ayalbark/mdef/docs/deliverables/design-studio-1.md

 **6. Observations**

+I tried to prompt ChatGPT to process the data for me and get behavioral insights around my phone use.
+Unfortunately, it kept on crashing and I didn't have the time to run an excel script to parse through the spreadsheet before writing this.
+I think I'll go back to it if I have some free time later.

 “Messaging,” “Camera,” and “Clock” accounted for over 50% of total interactions.

 Suggests potential benefit of transferring clock/messaging functions to a wearable (Apple Watch) to reduce random engagement.